Student Loan Debt by Gender

 1. National Center for Education Statistics (NCES), Digest of Education Statistics

-2. American Association of University of Women, Deeper in Debt NSA Reports
+2. American Association of University Women, Deeper in Debt: Women and Student Loans

 3. Demos, Debt to Society: The Case for Bold, Equitable Student Loan Cancellation and Reform